Open NowBusinessRound 2

 What's Funded

-Purchase of eligible ADS-B equipment, installation of installed ADS-B equipment by an approved installer, and purchase of portable ADS-B EC or portable ADS-B IN equipment for eligible Australian-registered aircraft.
+Purchase of eligible ADS-B equipment for Australian-registered aircraft, including installation costs by an approved installer for installed ADS-B equipment, or purchase of portable ADS-B EC or portable ADS-B IN equipment.

 Expected Outcomes

-Increased voluntary uptake of ADS-B equipment in Australian-registered aircraft, improved pilot situational awareness, enhanced search and rescue capability, and better air traffic information for controllers.
+Increased voluntary uptake of ADS-B equipment in Australian-registered aircraft, improved pilot situational awareness, enhanced search and rescue capability, and better aircraft position information for air traffic control.

 Key Information